mitchellbrown98/ENGO551Lab5/README.md

   ![](https://github.com/mitchellbrown98/ENGO551Lab5/blob/main/screenshots/2021-03-23_18h33_59.png)

 - After selecting 'Draw', you can click and hold, and move your mouse to draw the line on the map.
-A `mousedown` and `mousemove` listening event are added to the map when 'Draw' is selected.
-The mouse coordinates are added to an array each time the mouse moves, and those coordinates are added to the geojson linestring feature.
+When 'Draw' is pressed, the map dragging becomes disabled, and a  `mousedown` event listener is added.
+When the mouse is pressed down, a `mousemove` even listener is added.
+The mouse coordinates are added to an array each time the mouse moves, and those coordinates are added to the geojson linestring feature, which is updated each time the mouse moves, to display the line being drawn.
 To finish drawing, you can let go of the mouse click.

   ![](https://github.com/mitchellbrown98/ENGO551Lab5/blob/main/screenshots/drawing.gif)